According to the CBSE Syllabus 2023-24, this chapter has been removed from NCERT Class 12 Chemistry textbook.

-The elements from the group 13 to 18 in the periodic table are p-Block elements.
+The elements from groups 13 to 18 in the periodic table are p-Block elements.
 They have a valence shell electronic configuration ns2np1–6.
-Since we have already discussed the group13 and 14 elements in the previous class, therefore, we will be covering the remaining groups of p-Block elements in this chapter.
+Since we have already discussed the group 13 and 14 elements in the previous class, therefore, we will be covering the remaining groups of p-Block elements in this chapter.

 Group 15 Elements

 The group 15 elements have electronic configuration ns2np3.
-The elements present in this group are Nitrogen, Phosphorous, Arsenic, Antimony, Bismuth.
-Nitrogen is different from other elements of this group as it is small in size, it forms multiple pπ–pπ bonds with itself as well as highly electronegative atoms.
-Elements of this group show a series of properties such as
+The elements present in this group are Nitrogen, Phosphorous, Arsenic, Antimony, and Bismuth.
+Nitrogen is different from other elements of this group as it is small in size, and it forms multiple pπ–pπ bonds with itself as well as highly electronegative atoms.
+Elements of this group show a series of properties, such as

 - They react with halogen, oxygen, and hydrogen